-The Nephrology selective introduces students to the diagnosis and management of patients with fluid and electrolyte disorders, acute renal failure, and chronic renal failure.
-The duration of the selective is four weeks.
-Objectives:
+The Nephrology elective introduces students to the diagnosis and management of patients with fluid and electrolyte disorders, acute renal failure, and chronic renal failure.
+The duration of this elective is four Weeks.

-- •Understand the signs, symptoms and management of common renal syndromes including acute kidney injury and chronic renal failure, glomerulonephritis, and nephrotic syndrome. - Understand and interpret laboratory tests, medical imaging and diagnostic studies employed in the assessment of renal function. - •Understand the diagnosis and management of fluid, electrolyte and acid-base disorders. - •Understand the diagnosis and management of primary and secondary hypertension.
+- •Understand the signs, symptoms and management of common renal syndromes including acute kidney injury and chronic renal failure, glomerulonephritis, and nephrotic syndrome. - •Understand and interpret laboratory tests, medical imaging and diagnostic studies employed in the assessment of renal function. - •Understand the diagnosis and management of fluid, electrolyte and acid-base disorders. - •Understand the diagnosis and management of primary and secondary hypertension.

 - 1. Attend weekly nephrology conferences.

 - 2. Attend daily nephrology consult rounds.

-- 3.Do nephrology consults under the supervision and guidance of the nephrology fellow and be present during attending rounds.
+- 3. Do nephrology consults under the supervision and guidance of the nephrology fellow and be present during attending rounds.

 - 4. Attend nephrology clinic.